2018 Director compensation narrative

 2018 Director compensation table

 Paid in Cash ($)

-(1) Amounts in this column include the following: for Mr. Belda: $43,392 of dividend equivalent payments on PFS; for Dr. Brody: $51,657 of dividend equivalent payments on PFS and $10,000 contributed by the Company under the Matching Grants Program; for Mr. Chenault: $91,077 of dividend equivalent payments on PFS; for Mr. Eskew: $72,404 of dividend equivalent payments on PFS; for Mr. Farr: $15,000 contributed by the Company under the Matching Grants Program; for Dr. Jackson: $64,548 of dividend equivalent payments on PFS and $20,000 contributed by the Company under Matching Grants Program; for Mr. Liveris: $26,950 of dividend equivalent payments on PFS; for Mr. McNerney: $29,893 of dividend equivalent payments on PFS and $15,000 contributed by the Company under the Matching Grants Program; for Mr. Owens: $54,070 of dividend equivalent payments on PFS; for Ms. Spero: $72,829 of dividend equivalent payments on PFS; for Mr. Taurel: $88,109 of dividend equivalent payments on PFS and $10,500 contributed by the Company under the Matching Grants Program; and for Mr. Zambrano: $35,896 of dividend equivalent payments on PFS.
+(1) Amounts in this column include the following: for Mr. Chenault: $202,507 of dividend equivalent payments on PFS; for Mr. Eskew: $179,576 of dividend equivalent payments on PFS; for Mr. Farr: $43,365 of dividend equivalent payments on PFS and $10,000 contributed by the Company under the Matching Grants Program; for Mr. Gorsky: $47,382 of dividend equivalent payments on PFS; for Dr. Jackson: $161,298 of dividend equivalent payments on PFS; for Mr. Liveris: $95,136 of dividend equivalent payments on PFS; for Mr. McNerney: $62,764 of dividend equivalent payments on PFS and $10,000 contributed by the Company under the Matching Grants Program; for Ms. Olayan: $30,200 of dividend equivalent payments on PFS; for Mr. Owens: $127,542 of dividend equivalent payments on PFS; for Mr. Taurel: $200,927 of dividend equivalent payments on PFS; and for Mr. Voser: $43,876 of dividend equivalent payments on PFS.

-(3) Mr. Zambrano died in May 2014.
-His estate was paid $3,462,114 in earned compensation and dividend reinvestments which had been previously deferred under the DCEAP since his election to the Board in 2003.
+(2) After Mr. Fields’s term on the Board ended in April 2018, Mr. Fields was paid $631,145 of earned compensation and dividend reinvestments, which had been previously deferred under the DCEAP since his election to the Board in 2016.